sbrincat/spynal/README.md

 We welcome any contributions of new/expanded functionality or more efficient implementations,
 and all issues/bug reports.
 Submit a pull request/issue on Github or email me at [Github handle] AT [institution] .edu

+## Acknowledgements
+Many thanks to John Tauber (@johntauber), Alex Bardon (@abardon), and Huidi Li for code reviews, and assistance with
+algorithm development, testing, and refinement.